CentauriSoldier/LuaEx/docs/api/class.md

 This is used to create classes in **LuaEx**.
 It allows the client access to many features of Object Oriented Programming (although not all).

-It is important to remember that the first two (implicit) arguments to any class constructor (those not passed by the caller) are ***1)*** the instance and ***2)*** a protected, shared table (or nil if the class has no children).
+It is important to remember that the first two (implicit) arguments to any class constructor (those not passed by the caller) are ***1)*** the instance and ***2)*** a protected, shared table (or a new, blank table if the class has no children).
 This table is used to store non-public fields and methods visible to only to the class, its parents and its children.
 Each child and parent of a given class instance can access and mutate this table and its elements.
 This table serves as the "protected" portion of classes' O.O.P.

 #### Usage Example
 ```lua